Create cluster

 --hiveconf hive.tez.container.size=2048 --hiveconf hive.tez.java.opts=-Xmx1600m

-Configure Spark job scheduling
+Configure spark job scheduling

-Configure the scheduling for Spark jobs.
+Set the scheduling for Spark jobs.

-Category Description Job type Spark job: Execute Spark job after cluster creation Execution file Select a file to execute from an Object Storage bucket
+Job type | Spark job: runs Spark job after cluster creation |

 Spark options